Current International R&D Projects

 Project Summary: The H2020 SME Innovation Associate has been a new pilot action under the EU Research und Innovation Framework Programme „Horizon 2020“ supporting European SMEs to recruit post-doctoral research associates from other countries to explore an innovation business idea.
-Brain Products won the grant of this pilot action to enforce the engagement in the field of wearable technologies and Mobile Brain/Body Imaging (MoBI).
-As Innovation Associate Christina Lavallée, a highly-skilled researcher from Canada, could be employed.
+Brain Products won the grant for this pilot action to enforce engagement in the field of wearable technologies and Mobile Brain/Body Imaging (MoBI).
+As Innovation Associate, Christina Lavallée, a highly-skilled researcher from Canada, could be employed.
 Christina worked on strategic marketing campaigns and fostering relationships with researchers and scientists in the field of mobile EEG.
 Having successfully completed this EU project, Christina stays with Brain Products as a Strategic Product Manager.

 Funding/Grant No.: This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 739628.

 INDIREA – Individualised Diagnostics and Rehabilitation of Attention